 Lastly don’t worry about moving the plants:

 If the garden has truly become unmanageable then the quickest and easiest approach is to dig everything out and start again.
-As long as the plant’s roots are kept out of direct sunshine and and n ot allowed to dry out, the plant will happily sit for a few hours above ground whilst the border is cleared and dug over.
+Ensure the roots are kept out of direct sunshine and and not allowed to dry out.

 Read more help and advice on solving all the most common garden problems.
 Learn how to Design your Garden and if you are still in need of inspiration, have a look at some of our Mini-makeovers using some of our designs.